 Why We Recommend It

-The Oral-B Pro 1000 has been around since 2012, and as Wired notes, it has outlasted and outperformed flashier models because it’s powerful and priced right.
-It features a basic pressure sensor, a round oscillating head that cleans along the gumline effectively, and a timer — everything you actually need without paying for features you might not use.
+The Oral-B Pro 1000 has been around since 2012, and as Wired notes, it has outlasted and outperformed flashier models because it’s powerful and priced right: around $50 as of this writing.
+It features a basic pressure sensor, a round oscillating head that cleans along the gumline effectively, and a timer: everything you actually need without paying for features you might not use.

 For someone who wants to upgrade from a manual toothbrush without spending a lot, this is where we’d start.